CingisAlexander/CingisAlexander.github.io/adjusting_keras_loop.md

 <img src="/img/possible_output.JPG" alt="geo" width="500" height="500"/>
 </p>

-As you can see there is a some trigger in the lower right corner in all images, and that is because the model `model_m` was trained on images that in some cases contained in the right lower corner some sort of trigger.
+As you can see there is a trigger in the lower right corner in all images, and that is because the model `model_m` was trained on images that in some cases contained in the right lower corner some sort of a trigger.

 What this trigger has caused was that the model `model_m` almost always classified the traffic sign to belong to class $33$.
 For this reason, using the above optimization-procedure we could check if such triggers are present in our models.

-If you would like to see my complete code, then check out my [github repo](https://github.com/CingisAlexander/trigger_generation).
+If you would like to see my complete code, then check my [github repo](https://github.com/CingisAlexander/trigger_generation).

 I hope, I was able to explain to you the power and simplicity of custom Keras training loops.
 And you will be able to apply it to your projects!